Step-based checkpointing with high-level algorithmic differentiation: Defining a checkpointing schedule

 \section{Defining a checkpointing schedule}

-A checkpointing schedule prescribes the combination of an original forward calculation together with one adjoint calculation, prescribing for example when checkpoints should be stored and loaded, and when the forward or adjoint should advance.
+A checkpointing schedule prescribes the combination of an original forward calculation together with at least one adjoint calculation, prescribing for example when checkpoints should be stored and loaded, and when the forward or adjoint should advance.
 In this section the requirements of a checkpointing schedule are discussed, incorporating a distinction between the data required to reinitialize and advance the forward, and data required to advance the adjoint.

-Here forward advancement refers to the solution of equations in one or more steps, proceeding in a forward causal sense.
-Adjoint advancement refers to the solutions of adjoint linear systems in one or more steps, together with the addition of contributions to adjoint right-hand-sides (possibly appearing in earlier steps), proceeding in a reverse causal sense.
+Here a forward advance refers to the evaluation of operations in one or more steps, proceeding in a forward causal sense.
+An adjoint advance refers to the solutions of adjoint linear systems in one or more steps, together with the addition of contributions to adjoint right-hand-sides (possibly appearing in earlier steps), proceeding in a reverse causal sense.
+A ``checkpoint'' refers to data stored in some location (e.g. memory or disk) for later use by the schedule.
+The broad term ``checkpoint'' is used as checkpointing schedules which mix storage of forward restart and non-linear dependency data will later be considered.
+Storage of data sufficient to restart and advance the forward over a subsequent sequence of steps is here termed a ``forward restart checkpoint''.